missionpinball/mpf-docs/hardware/smbus/index.rst

 2. Figure out which bus to use
 ------------------------------

-* Some boards such as the Raspberry Pi have nativ I2C buses.
-Figure our which bus to use and make sure MPF has sufficient permissions to use it (Alternatively, you can also controll the I2C on the RPi remotely using the :doc:`RPi </hardware/rpi/index>` platform).
+* Some boards such as the Raspberry Pi have native I2C buses.
+Figure out which bus to use and make sure MPF has sufficient permissions to use it (Alternatively, you can also controll the I2C on the RPi remotely using the :doc:`RPi </hardware/rpi/index>` platform).